pyRiemann/pyRiemann-qiskit/README.md

 ‘pyRiemann-qiskit: A Sandbox for Quantum Classification Experiments with Riemannian Geometry’.
 Research Ideas and Outcomes 9 (20 March 2023). https://doi.org/10.3897/rio.9.e101006.

+This library is part of the [Qiskit Ecosystem](https://qiskit.org/ecosystem)

 ## Installation